In this post I’m going to explain to you my inspiration and thought process behind my new painting Circe & Medusa.

 It is not an easy read, to summerise, she encourages women to write because Men have dominated religion, science, logic, reason, and writing, directly or indirectly, for hundreds of years.
 When I read the essay, in my mind I extended her ‘call to arms’ to painting as well because what she says applies to art too and I think she would approve.
 By writing, Cixous believes, women can reclaim themselves.
 Instead of being painted as weak and lacking, or as frightful monsters like Medusa, they can share the full wealth of their experience and redefine what it means to be feminine.

-I decided I would re-tell the story of Medusa in my painting and in my female version Circe prevents the curse, invites Medusa to live on her island and the two of them live happily and free using their knowledge and skills to protect themselves against attack and making up Circe’s potions to turn men into pigs.
+I decided I would re-tell the story of Medusa in my painting and in my female version Medusa is still beautiful, the snakes are subtle and instead of being a curse they are her protection, the sexual violence she suffered will never happen again.
+In my story, these two mythological feme fatales live happily and free on Circe’s island Aeaea using their knowledge and skills to protect themselves against attack and making up Circe’s potions to turn men into pigs.
 In my painting the two women are dancing and holding hands in sisterhood.
-Athena can be seen represented by an owl as she sometimes liked to do.
+Athena can be seen represented by an owl.
 She is watching the two women and I like to believe she is being shown another example of how women should treat each other and she changes her ways.
 I have put the snake in the painting just as a reminder of Medusa’s ill fated alternative ending and because Athena is often associated with serpants.
 I put the lioness in the painting as it features in Homer’s “Odyssey” when he is describing the sailor’s encouter with Circe and because the Lioness also re-enforces the notion of feminine strength.

 After some time, the men reach Circe’s house and are surprised to find many fearsome beasts – mostly lions and wolves – slouching around and acting as domesticated as the tamest pets imaginable.